davemoore22/sorcery/README.md

 * Sequels (II, III, V)
 * Procedurally-Generated Infinite Content (like Diablo)
 * Modding
+* Plugin/3D Graphics

-## What next? (as of March 2024)
+## What next? (as of September 2024)

-I've almost finished the Compendium (Museum/Bestiary/Spellbook), and I'm also making progress on Items, Inventory, and Item-Handling.
+Currently adding Item Usage and Item Invocation; normal inventory management has been mosty completed!

 Initially I am planning to remake Wizardry 1, then adding 2 and 3, and then subsequently providing infinite procedurally-generated content like that of Diablo for example.
 In the meantime, check out Snarfu's bugfix and recompilation of the original Wizardry for Apple II at <https://github.com/snafaru>.